posted July 22, 2020

-Also note: this is comfort food.
+Also note: This is comfort food.
 This is not health food.
-I like to serve my family healthy food as often as I possibly can and we eat as much food as possible that has prepared from scratch instead of processed, but goodness gracious, sometimes you just need a big ol’ helping of comfort. i.e. Bacon Mac And Cheese.
-I regret nothing.
-Oh, and no. This doesn’t have to be made on the grill!
-It can be if you’ve got a grill that can maintain a steady flow of indirect heat, but if not, stick it in the oven.
+I like to serve my family healthy food as often as I possibly can, and we eat as much food as possible that is prepared from scratch instead of processed, but goodness gracious, sometimes you just need a big ol’ helping bowl of comfort.
+Oh, and no, this doesn’t have to be made on the grill.
+If you have a grill that can maintain a steady flow of indirect heat, go for it!
+If not, stick it in the oven.

 Bacon Mac and Cheese Recipe